spatialthoughts/qgis-tutorials/source/docs/points_in_polygon.rst

 .. image:: /static/points_in_polygon/images/5.png
    :align: center

-6. In th pop-up window, select the polygon layer and point layer respectively.
+6. In the pop-up window, select the polygon layer and point layer respectively.
    Name the output layer as ``earthquake_per_coutry.shp`` and Click :guilabel:`OK`.

 .. note::